FRC-2928/FRC-Programmer-Training/docs/RoboRIO/roboRIOStructure.md

 ### Clone the Reference Program
 Now that you have a copy of the reference program in your own Github repository you can clone it onto your laptop and make changes to it.

-1. In VSCode, clone the reference program for the roboRIO training robot from your own *SweetpantsReference* repository.
+1. In VSCode, clone the reference program for the roboRIO training robot from your own *Sweetpants2024* repository.
 For a reminder on how to do this refer to [Cloning a Repository](../Tools/git.md#gitClone).

 Once you have your own personal of the reference program you're done with this task!